shardofgl4ss/mc-server-largepage-script/README.md

 >Launch via ./server_largepage.sh

 If it doesn't run, check if the script is executable.
-You can do `chmod +x server_largepage.sh` to do that.
+You can do `chmod +x server_largepage.sh` to set it executable.

 If something doesn't work right please let me know.